gajanan43/terraform/11_state_Management.md

 2) state conflict(Between persions on single account first want to run 1 instance & second persion want to run 2 instance)

 ## Solution is Remote Backend:
--  Store terraform.tfstate S3 bucket
+1)  Store terraform.tfstate S3 bucket
--  Sate file locking using DynamoDB
+2)  State file locking using DynamoDB

 -  first one change .tfstate file then trigger goes form s3 -> DynamoDB table & DynamoDB generate LockID
 -  If second want to change the file at that he cann't change because the LockID was generated